Unsteady evolution of slip and drag in surfactant-contaminated superhydrophobic channels: Discussion

-We have investigated the transport of the surfactant flux and the corresponding reduction in drag along the channel length in distinct asymptotic regimes (figure \ref{fig:dr}), defined by the relative strength of the bulk diffusion ($\alpha$), partition coefficient ($\beta$), surfactant strength ($\gamma$), surface diffusion ($\delta$), exchange strength ($\nu$) and background surfactant flux ($K_b$).
-Extending the results of \citet{tomlinson2023laminar}, we also identify the bulk capacitance ($\theta$) and surface capacitance ($\sigma$) as key parameters, which quantify the bulk and surface response to time-dependent changes in the surfactant flux, respectively.
-The speed of propagation of disturbances to the surfactant flux across different asymptotic regimes is summarised in tables \ref{tab:1} and \ref{tab:2}.
+We have investigated the transport of the surfactant flux and the corresponding reduction in drag along the channel length in distinct asymptotic regimes (figure \ref{fig:dr}), defined by the relative strength of bulk diffusion ($\alpha$), the partition coefficient ($\beta$), surfactant strength ($\gamma$), surface diffusion ($\delta$), exchange strength ($\nu$) and background surfactant flux ($K_b$).
+Extending the results of \citet{tomlinson2023laminar}, we also identify the bulk capacitance ($\theta$) and surface capacitance ($\zeta$) as key parameters, which quantify the bulk and surface response to time-dependent changes in the surfactant flux, respectively.
+Distinct flow patterns emerge across parameter space.
 If a bolus of surfactant flux is injected into the channel, the propagation speed is constant in the Marangoni- (M), advection- (A) and diffusion-dominated (D) regimes, and the shape of the bolus of surfactant flux does not change appreciably along the length of the channel (figure \ref{fig:m}).
-In region M, the interfacial concentration profile is linear, the liquid--gas interface is immobilised and there is negligible drag reduction (${DR}_0 \ll 1$); in region A, the interfacial concentration is constant and then increases in a downstream boundary layer, the liquid--gas interface is shear-free and there is substantial drag reduction ($1-{DR}_0 \ll 1$); and in region D, interfacial concentration profile is uniform, the liquid--gas interface is shear-free and there is substantial drag reduction ($1-{DR}_0 \ll 1$).
-However, at the advection--Marangoni (AM) and diffusion--Marangoni (DM) boundaries, the values of $DR_0$ can span the whole range from 0 to 1 along the surface, depending on the local surfactant flux.
-Here, a bolus of surfactant flux steepens at its upstream end (rearside of the distribution) as smaller concentrations of surfactant are advected faster than larger concentrations, because the liquid--gas interface is more mobile at lower concentrations, resulting in the formation of a shock (figure \ref{fig:am}).
-We anticipate that the results observed here for a Gaussian initial distribution in the surfactant flux would be applicable to other distribution profiles due to the dominant advective nature of the transport at the channel scale.
-Increasing profiles in the surfactant flux would behave similar to the rear part of the Gaussian distribution (the increasing part) that we studied, exhibiting wave steepening and potential shocks.
-Decreasing profiles would behave similar to the front of the Gaussian distribution, exhibiting wave expansion.
-These effects arise only in the strong-exchange limit (large $\nu$).
-In contrast, when exchange is weak, the propagation speed given in table \ref{tab:1} is the same for all $\alpha$, $\beta$, $\gamma$, $\delta$, $\theta$, $\sigma$ and $\phi_x$.
+In region M, the interfacial concentration profile along each plastron is linear, the liquid--gas interface is immobilised and there is negligible drag reduction (${DR}_0 \ll 1$); in region A, the interfacial concentration is uniform and then increases in a boundary layer at each plastron's downstream contact line, the liquid--gas interface is \jl{largely} shear-free and there is substantial drag reduction ($1-{DR}_0 \ll 1$); and in region D, the interfacial concentration profile in each plastron is uniform, the liquid--gas interface is shear-free and there is substantial drag reduction ($1-{DR}_0 \ll 1$).